sergv/atomic-counter/Readme.md

 Good use case is a shared counter that multiple threads increment.

-Operations translate to atomic CPU instructions which make these cells way faster that even vanilla `IORef`.
-Value inside the cell is unboxed which contributes to outperforming all other shared vars because they box the value they store.
+Operations translate to atomic CPU instructions which involve memory barrier.
+For limited set of operation this package provides in concurrent setting they tend to be faster than atomic modify operation on `IORef`s and other shared var types.
+Value inside the `Counter` type is unboxed which contributes to outperforming all other shared vars because they box the value they store.
 For integers boxing is especially bad.

+For single-threaded use case this package will likely not outperform vanilla `IORef`s or `STRef`s (it depends on whether GHC adds memory barrier for them or not, cf https://gitlab.haskell.org/ghc/ghc/-/issues/22764, if it does end up adding the same memory barrier then both this package and `IORef` should be equal).
+All in all, operations this package provides will incur guaranteed memory barrier which will serve no purpose in single-threaded settings so for that use case this package is probably not the best.
+The intended use of this package is in the concurrent setting where it does seem like a clear winner (please see benchmarks below).

 # Benchmark